redhat-cne/spec/spec.md

 #### Producer

-The "producer" is a specific instance, process or device that creates the data structure describing the O-RAN Event.
+The "producer" is a specific instance, process or device that creates the data structure describing the Cloud Native Events.

 #### Source

 The "source" is the context in which the occurrence happened.
 In a distributed system it might consist of multiple [Producers](#producer).
-If a source is not aware of O-RAN Event, an external producer creates the O-RAN Event on behalf of the source.
+If a source is not aware of Cloud Native Events, an external producer creates the Cloud Native Events on behalf of the source.

 #### Consumer

 A "consumer" receives the event and acts upon it.
 It uses the context and data to execute some logic, which might lead to the occurrence of new events.
-In O-RAN Event consumer is a sidecar.
+In Cloud Native Events consumer is a sidecar.

 #### intermediary/sidecar